Wolf Prize in Mathematics

 The Wolf Prize in Mathematics is awarded almost annually by the Wolf Foundation in Israel.
 It is one of the six Wolf Prizes established by the Foundation and awarded since 1978; the others are in Agriculture, Chemistry, Medicine, Physics and Arts.
+The Wolf Prize includes a monetary award of $100,000.

 According to a reputation survey conducted in 2013 and 2014, the Wolf Prize in Mathematics is the third most prestigious international academic award in mathematics, after the Abel Prize and the Fields Medal.
-Until the establishment of the Abel Prize, it was probably the closest equivalent of a "Nobel Prize in Mathematics", since the Fields Medal is awarded every four years only to mathematicians under the age of 40.

 Laureates

 Laureates per country

-Below is a chart of all laureates per country (updated to 2023 laureates).
-Some laureates are counted more than once if have multiple citizenship.
+Below is a chart of all laureates per country (updated to 2024 laureates).
+Some laureates are counted more than once if they have multiple citizenships.